 Please note: Operating agreement is not legally binding and only outlines the expectations and responsibilities of all members in a band or LLC.
 If there is no operating agreement, then state laws will determine how business disputes are handled.
 The best choice would be to have an Operating Agreement.

 An IRS (Internal Revenue Service) Employer Identification Number is required for an LLC to do business.
-This number will be needed to open a business bank account, file taxes, etc. Operating agreements are not considered legal documents by the IRS and thus do not need to be disclosed when applying for an EIN.
+This number will be needed to open a business bank account, file taxes, receive tax benefits, etc. Operating agreements are not considered legal documents by the IRS and thus do not need to be disclosed when applying for an EIN.

 How Do I Set Up an LLC?